matthewjmiller/mattmiller/CV.md

 ## Honors and Awards

+- Granted a College of the Ozarks sabbatical for writing and research, spring 2026.
 - Awarded College of the Ozarks summer enrichment funding, 2024. $300
 - Awarded College of the Ozarks summer enrichment funding, 2023. $300
 - Awarded College of the Ozarks summer enrichment funding, 2023. $350